GothenburgBitFactory/tw.org/content/docs/commands/calc.md

 true
 ```

-Again, you\'ll need to protect the `~` and `!~` characters from interpretation by the shell, and in the last example, to protect the spaces in the sentence.
+Again, you'll need to protect the `~` and `!~` characters from interpretation by the shell, and in the last example, to protect the spaces in the sentence.

 ## Dates